Radew-lab-pixel/holbertonschool-shell/io_redirections_and_filters/README.md

- prints Hello, World, followed by a new line to the standard output ( echo "Hello World\n" ) Display confusing smiley  "(Ôo)'( echo \""(Ôo)"
+ prints Hello, World, followed by a new line to the standard output ( echo "Hello World\n" ) Display confusing smiley  "(Ôo)'( echo \""(Ôo)" Display the content of the /etc/passwd file ( cat /etc/passwd )